babylonlabs-io/btc-staking-ts/README.md

 - Timelock expiry withdrawal requires the staking transaction
 - Slashed stake withdrawal requires the slashing transaction

-These transactions can be retrieved from either the Babylon Genesis Chain or the Backend API.
+The required input transaction can be queried via the endpoints described in [Staking Transaction Details](#1-staking-transaction-details).

 ```ts
 import {